endepointe/EP_CompanyManagement/README.md

 to their platform-provided dashboard.
 See the following link for details:
 [User Dashboard](https://stripe.com/docs/connect/express-dashboard)

+##### Account_Creation
+Contractors:
+The contractor user type will first create a platform account.
+Once the platform account has been created, the user will be able to begin the onboarding process.
+This process will enable the user to accept payments, handle their tax information and view their account information via their dashboard.

+Clients:
+The client user type will

+##### Routes
 Root Route:
 - /
-    - provides access to the company admin site for all user types.
+    - provides access to the company management system for all user types.
-- /
-    -

 Contractor and Admin Routes:
 - /dashboard
     - users can view recent and upcoming payouts and perform other relevant tasks.